 Another thick frost at dawn but soon the sun came out and revealed a stunning day.
 New Downs was excellent and produced a total of 75 species, not bad at all for a morning’s work.
 A drake Garganey on the Sampher pool was the highlight and the first recorded here this year.
 Other birds of note were a female Pintail, an immature male Hen Harrier, two Whimbrels, a Greenshank, a Green Sandpiper, four Mediterranean Gulls, a Yellow Wagtail, and a Willow Warbler.
 Worth marshes was also good with a summer-plumaged Lapland Bunting very nice (though a little mobile), a Willow Warbler, and a Water Pipit.
-As if that wasn’t enough, whilst analysing last night’s nocmig recording the clear sound of a Spotted Crake could be heard flying over.
-Super!

 The England Coast Path is one of the longer walks that go through the SBBOT Recording Area.
 It takes in most of New Downs and Prince’s Beach.
 The raised walkway meanders from Backsand Point, borders the Sampher at it’s northern most point, runs along the edge of Hundred Acre field and Prince’s Golf Course, and comes out onto the beach.
 It’s a long walk with little shelter but excellent birding.
 The grassland at the northern end of New Downs often holds Whimbrels, Curlews, and Yellow Wagtails and the fenceline is good for chats.
 The Sampher itself is a private area, with no general access, used primarily as grazing for cattle.
 There are lots of Hawthorn bushes dotted across the field and most of the year a large pool.
 It is a reliable spot for Ring Ouzel, Lesser Whitethroat, and Nightingale as well Garganey and freshwater waders.
 Scanning across Hundred Acre field can be productive for raptors such as Merlin, Marsh and Hen Harrier, and Short-eared Owl.
 It’s well worth a trip.
 A few maps can be found HERE, HERE, and HERE.